MarcusKamen/Language-Data-AI-Project/README.md

 1. metadata.csv - Found full metadata for this file, including first sentence
 2. nofirstsentence.csv - Found full metadata for this file, not including first sentence
 3. booksnotfound.csv - Did not find any metadata for this file
-4. wrongstars.csv - File is not formatted well to search for first sentence and pull cleaned information
-5. nostartdata.csv - File does not have necessary starter information to be considered (e.g. it is a translation)
+4. nostartdata.csv - File does not have necessary starter information to be considered (e.g. it is a translation)

 Interestingly, google search fails on this:
 Hyacinth,George A. Birmingham